fewagner/cait/docs/source/guidelines.rst

 The **.gitignore** file excludes all files that are too large for git or specific for each user: data, virtual environment, ...

-The **setup.py** file contains information for the package: dependencies, version number, ...
+The **setup.py** file contains information for the installation of the package: dependencies, version number, ...

 Code Guidelines
 ==================